 Streamlining should include the communication of giving guidelines, complete with donation minimums and maximums, match ratios, qualifying types of nonprofit causes and employee participants, submission request deadlines, and more.
 And if the company utilizes online request forms, providing direct links to the web page, giving platform, or downloadable PDFs can bring the supporter even closer to their final goal.

 3. Emphasizing Impact

 A donor gives to make a difference for a cause that they care about.
 They give to organizations they see making a real change in whatever their respective missions may be.
 And if they don’t see the direct effects their own donations would bring, they may not contribute.

-When an organization calls attention to matching gift availability, they should stress how these programs can drastically scale up a donation’s — and by extension, a nonprofit’s — ability to bring real, tangible impact.
+When an organization calls attention to its corporate matching gift program availability, they should stress how these programs can drastically scale up a donation’s — and by extension, a nonprofit’s — ability to bring real, tangible impact.